spcnvdr/redact/README.md

 Below is a list of the common Linux log files that this program currently supports.

-**This program is still undergoing development!**

-This program is currently released as a beta version and as such is currently undergoing active development.
-New features are still being added and functionality is constantly being improved.

 **Common log file location - Description**

 * /var/log/wtmp - Records all logins and logouts